Stressed about college application essays? Here’s the answer…

 How Do Rolling Admissions Work?
 Here’s What You Need to Know

 Did you catch one of our recent blogs where we discussed the difference between early action vs. early decision?
-Today, we’re going to talk about another important admissions process known as rolling admission.
+Today, we’re going to talk about another important admissions process known as rolling admission and explain what rolling admission vs. early action means.

 First, let’s recap about early action and early decision applications.